sonalsharma5990/CourseProject/README.md

 On running the topic modeling several times we realized the initial and significant topics are dominated by most occured terms in the corpus.
 E.g. almost every topic had *Bush said* with highest probability.
-We had to either implement some kind of TF-IDF for topic modeling or ignore the command words altogther.
+We had to either implement some kind of TF-IDF for topic modeling or ignore the common words altogther.
 After some review we decided to go with removal of these words from the corpus as stop words.

 - names of candidates as they are frequently used e.g. Bush, Gore